code-423n4/2023-07-chainlink/README.md

 ```

 The Bypasser `ManyChainMultiSig` contract is expected to be configured with a
-more complex group structure like this:
+more complex group structure like this (exact structure might differ):
 ```mermaid
 graph TD;